 When it comes to designing a house, the first thing to do is decide on the design concept of the home.
 With a clearly defined concept in place, design decisions are made easier, and things will fall into place more naturally.

 Several common design concepts will be complemented nicely by exposing a feature brick wall in your house.
-We can achieve either a rustic, industrial, or even modern look with an exposed featured brick wall by choosing the correct look and texture of bricks to complement the design concept.
+We can achieve either a rustic, industrial or even modern look with an exposed featured brick wall by choosing the correct look and texture of bricks to complement the design concept.
+In fact, you can even use faux brick veneer to achieve this look of exposed brickwork without the mortar and mess if desired!

 Achieve a rustic look by choosing bricks with a more vibrant tone such as Siena Venice Bricks.
 An Industrial look, on the other hand, will be complimented nicely with a lighter tone and a more even brick tone such as Light Earth Bricks.